IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :UploadMethods
 ++++++++++++++

 This setting is experimental and to be used with the Data Capture Module (DCM).
-For now, if you set the upload methods to ``RSYNC`` it will allow your users to download rsync scripts from the DCM.
+For now, if you set the upload methods to ``dcm/rsync+ssh`` it will allow your users to download rsync scripts from the DCM.

-``curl -X PUT -d 'RSYNC' http://localhost:8080/api/admin/settings/:UploadMethods``
+``curl -X PUT -d 'dcm/rsync+ssh' http://localhost:8080/api/admin/settings/:UploadMethods``

 :DownloadMethods
 ++++++++++++++++